 - 1. Unexcused absences include absences such as truancy, class cuts, and/or frivolous excuses for being out of school or class.
-Typically, unexcused absences might include family trips, truancies from school, class cuts, etc. - Excused absences include absences such as illness (documented by doctor's note); family emergencies, funerals, and other absences approved by the Dean/Principal.
+Typically, unexcused absences might include family trips, truancies from school, class cuts, etc.

+- 2. Excused absences include absences such as illness (documented by doctor's note), family emergencies, funerals, and other absences approved by the Dean/Principal.
 The school office must be notified within 24 hours of the absence in order for it to be considered by the administration for an excused absence.
-When 24 hours notice is not possible given the nature of the illness, emergency, etc., notice must be provided as soon as possible in order for the absence to be considered excused. - 3.
-Exempt absences, such as the following, are exempt from the school attendance policy and, as exempt, do not count toward the total number of absences per semester: - a.
-Religious holidays - b.
-School-sponsored field trips - c.
-College visitations for high school juniors and seniors - d.
+When 24-hour notice is not possible given the nature of the illness, emergency, etc., notice must be provided as soon as possible in order for the absence to be considered excused.

+- 3. Exempt absences, such as the following, are exempt from the school attendance policy and, as exempt, do not count toward the total number of absences per semester:

+- a.
+Religious holidays

+- b.
+School-sponsored field trips

+- c.
+College visitations for high school juniors and seniors

+- d.
 Out-of-school suspensions

+- e.
+Court ordered appearances

+- f.
+Death in the family